 MSHN expects providers will collaborate and coordinate services with other care providers as appropriate after completing a comprehensive assessment of needs.
-MSHN also expects SUD treatment providers to coordinate care with a consumer's previous and current behavioral health treatment providers.
-Coordination of care should include the consumer's primary care physician (PCP) and if the consumer does not have one, efforts should be made to link the consumer to a PCP wherever possible.
+MSHN also expects SUD treatment providers to coordinate care with a client's previous and current behavioral health treatment providers.
+Coordination of care should include the client's primary care physician (PCP) and if the client does not have one, efforts should be made to link the client to a PCP wherever possible.
+To demonstrate primary care coordination, the provider should minimally send a communication to the physician notifying them of the person receiving SUD services and have documented attempts to coordinate physical/medical care needs with the physician, as appropriate in the person's agency record.
 Providers should maintain documentation of coordination of care between other behavioral health care providers and physical health care providers.
 Documentation must include a signed release of information for the primary care provider, including name and contact information, or documentation of the client's refusal to provide consent.
 If the client does not have a primary care provider, there is documentation that they were offered information and referral to a provider of their choice.

-Coordination of care is expected to occur with every consumer and will be comprehensive and based on the consumer's individual needs.
+Coordination of care is expected to occur with every client and will be comprehensive and based on the client's individual needs.
 It may include, but is not limited to; legal, dental, transportation, education, employment, and any other areas of need.
-This also includes supporting the individual to the next level of care of services and providing the ASAM Continuum or GAIN I Core assessment with appropriate release of information to the receiving provider.
+This also includes supporting the individual to the next level of care of services and providing the ASAM Continuum or GAIN I Core assessment, with appropriate release of information, to the receiving provider.